Mumbai Metro

-This is a proposed metro line between the Chhatrapati Shivaji Maharaj International Airport and the under construction Navi Mumbai International Airport.
-It will connect Mumbai airport to upcoming Navi Mumbai airport and its length would be approx 32 km.
-The corridor was initially to be executed by MMRDA, however, as per a government resolution (GR), the City & Industrial Development Corporation (CIDCO) has been appointed as the nodal agency to execute it under a PPP Model.
+This is an approved metro line between the Chhatrapati Shivaji Maharaj International Airport and the Navi Mumbai International Airport.
+It will connect Mumbai airport to Navi Mumbai airport and its length would be approx 32 km.
+The corridor was initially to be executed by MMRDA; however, as per a government resolution (GR), the City & Industrial Development Corporation (CIDCO) has been appointed as the nodal agency to execute it under a PPP Model.

-It's expected to cost ₹15,000 crore and finish construction by October 2026.
+It's expected to cost ₹15,000 crore.
 The line has an anticipated daily ridership of 3 lakh.